clojure/test.check/README.md

 ![YourKit](http://www.yourkit.com/images/yklogo.png)

-YourKit is kindly supporting core.typed and other open source projects with its full-featured Java Profiler.
+YourKit is kindly supporting test.check and other open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
 Take a look at YourKit's leading software products: